mwilliams415/ElkStack-Project/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _elk.yml__ file may be used to install only certain pieces of it, such as Filebeat.

-  : Enter the playbook file etc/ansible/elk.yml.
+  : Links to playbooks etc/ansible/elk.yml.

 This document contains the following details:
 - Description of the Topology